artilleryio/artillery-operator/README.md

 #### Test reports

-We don't yet aggregate the test results for a Load Test.
+This LoadTest is NOT configured to publish results for aggregation across workers.
 As such, you'll have to check the logs from each worker to monitor its test reports.

 You can use a LoadTests created published `Events` to do this.
 E.g. let's find `basic-test`'s workers.